prasetyobintang/miniproject/README.md

 # saucedemo playwright mini project

-mini automation project for web testing using **playwright + typescript**. this project focuses on **login feature testing** on [https://www.saucedemo.com](https://www.saucedemo.com) as a foundation for further automation.
+mini automation project for web testing using **playwright + typescript**. this project focuses on **login and cart feature testing** on https://www.saucedemo.com as a foundation for further automation.

 ---